 Picking peanuts reminds me of growing up in eastern North Carolina.
 My nephew Barney and I loved to play hide-and-seek in the peanut fields.
 Back then, the peanuts were dug and stacked on poles to dry.
-We loved to hide behind these stacks and to climb them, much to the dismay of my parents.
-All… Click to see video of Peanuts being Picked
+There is a certain earthy smell that is everywhere.
+We loved to hide behind these stacks and to climb… Click to see video of Peanuts being Picked

 Young, just-dug peanuts are called green peanuts.
 Here in the South, we boil these peanuts in the shell with a lot of salt.
-In late August or early September, you can find these green or boiled peanuts at farm stands and some grocery stores like Piggly Wiggly. [amd-yrecipe-recipe:45] I grew up eating boiled green peanuts… Click to learn more about Boiled Peanuts
+In late August or early September, you can find these green or boiled peanuts at farm stands and some grocery stores like Piggly Wiggly.
+As the Georgia bumper sticker says, “It is… Click to learn more about Boiled Peanuts